Hundreds of Thai medical workers infected despite Sinovac vaccinations

 Thailand has reported a total of 336,371 confirmed infections and 2,711 fatalities since the pandemic began last year.

-Thailand is expecting a donation of 1.5 million Pfizer-BioNTech vaccines from the United States later this month and has ordered 20 million doses that will be delivered after October.
+Thailand is expecting a donation of 1.5 million Pfizer-BioNTech (PFE.N), (22UAy.DE) vaccines from the United States later this month and has ordered 20 million doses that will be delivered after October.

-Neighbouring Indonesia, which has also heavily relied on Sinovac, said on Friday it would give the Moderna vaccine as boosters to medical workers.
+Neighbouring Indonesia, which has also heavily relied on Sinovac, said on Friday it would give the Moderna vaccine (MRNA.O) as boosters to medical workers. read more

 Our Standards: The Thomson Reuters Trust Principles.